 Please browse the results of our past auctions using the navigation tools above.

 Or browse our previous auctions using our text-based directory

 With London Coins selling your material could not be easier.
 We offer free appraisals, house visits, free collection of bulky material from your home, immediate cash offers and an auctioneering service.

 If you have material to sell we offer a straightforward and easy to follow service which gives you the option of consigning your material to auction, or selling it to us direct for cash.

-London Coins holds auctions every three months in Bracknell, Berkshire with a dedicated section for English Coins.
-This section covers all English milled issues offered as individual items or small groups, and in their raw state i.e. not graded and encapsulated by a third party graded company.
+London Coins holds auctions every three months in Bracknell, Berkshire with a dedicated section for World Coins.
+This section covers all world issues offered as individual items or small groups, including non English hammered and medieval issues, Scottish and Irish issues will be listed here also.

 To receive the next London Coins auction catalogue join our mailing list.